2060-io/hologram-app/doc/AppFileSystem.md

 Hologram uses different strategies to store files and information in devices.
 Some of them are encrypted due to security reasons and they can not be stored as plain info.
 Another files are just stored as plain data due to they does not contain sensitive information just settings or configuration values.
 Strategies or engines used range from encrypted databases to .json archives

-### What do We store in local encrypted databases?
+### What do we store in local encrypted databases?

-For local databases We use [Realm](https://github.com/realm/realm-js).
-In this mobile encrypted database We store information in Entities structure such as:
+For local databases we use [Realm](https://github.com/realm/realm-js).
+In this mobile encrypted database we store information in Entities structure such as:

 **ChatThread**: This entity is responsible for storage every single chat thread.
 A new ChatThread is created when user is connected to a new service or p2p connection.
 Let's see it better with an example.